sforsayeth/OzSTAR-User-Guide/docs/source/1-getting_started/FAQ.rst

 How can I avoid session timeouts?
 ------------------------------------------

-There are a few ways to do this but a simple method is to go to the .ssh directory on your host machine and create a file called “config”.
+There are a few ways to do this but a simple method is to go to the .ssh directory on your laptop or desktop machine and create a file called “config”.
 In that file place the line
 ::

     ServerAliveInterval 120